observablehq/framework/docs/convert.md

 ## Secrets

 We recommend using the `.env` file to store your secrets (such as database passwords and API keys) in a central place outside of your checked-in code; see [Google Analytics](https://observablehq.observablehq.cloud/framework-example-google-analytics/) for an example.

-## Command-line flags

-The `convert` command supports the following command-line flags:

-- `--output` - the path to the output directory; defaults to `.` for the current working directory.
-- `--force` - if true, always download and overwrite existing resources; by default, the script will ask for user input when a file already exists in the output directory.